This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Diffuse the light, use reflectors, but AVOID photographing under fluorescent or yellow-tinted lights, and avoid harsh, direct flash.

 Ideally, you should be using a DSLR camera with a fixed lens for professional food photography.

-Avoid shooting on “auto,” and ideally learn how to shoot on manual.
+Avoid using “auto,” and ideally learn how to take photos on manual.